 See the Texas Comptroller of Public Accounts' eXpendit Guidelines for requirements for membership fees paid with state-appropriated funds.
 A state agency may not join a chamber of commerce using state appropriated funds (Fund 1).
 However, a state agency may contract for services with a chamber of commerce if the agency has specific or implied statutory authority for the contract.

-Membership Dues Paid To An Organization That Pays The Salary Of A Registered Lobbyist
+Membership Dues Paid to An Organization That Pays the Salary of a Registered Lobbyist

 Texas Government Code 556.005(b), Employment of a Lobbyist states that unless authorized by law, no state appropriated funds (Fund 1) may be expended to pay membership dues to an organization that pays all or part of the salary of a person who is required to register as a lobbyist under chapter Texas Government Code 305, Registration of Lobbyists.
 This prohibition applies regardless of whether the membership would be in the name of the University or of an employee of the University.

-According to University of Houston System Administrative Memorandum 02.A.39, Political Aid and Legislative Influence, this should not be construed as prohibiting the payment of reasonable dues to an organization that is designed to represent student interests in the state legislature or federal congress from that portion of mandatory student service fee collections that is allocated to the student government organization.
+According to UH System Administrative Memorandum 02.A.39, Political Aid and Legislative Influence, this should not be construed as prohibiting the payment of reasonable dues to an organization that is designed to represent student interests in the state legislature or federal congress from that portion of mandatory student service fee collections that is allocated to the student government organization.
 However, mandatory student service fees shall not be used to influence the outcome of any election.